-In 2019-2020, the adjusted ASO had a slight increase, as there were surpluses generated from reduced expenditures (COVID19 school closures) and additional transportation revenues.
+In 2019-2020 & 2020-2021, the adjusted ASO had a slight increase, as there were surpluses generated from reduced expenditures, additional COVID grants received, and additional transportation revenues.
 The Adjusted ASO rate also increased as there was a reduction in expenditures which is the factor in calculating the rate.

 The Division is considered to be in good financial health and is currently higher than comparable divisions in prior years.
 Prudent future use of these unexpended one-time funds will help to smooth staffing cost fluctuations in the next few years and assist in sheltering the impact on the classroom and division operations from unexpended changes and the effects of student reductions from COVID19.
-The Division is planning on utilizing some additional operating reserves in 2020/2021 to assist with the effects of reduced enrolment through the weighted moving averages (WMA); whereas, the goal is to reduce the Adjusted ASO to 3.15% by the end of 2021/2022 (potential Provincial cap).
+The Division is planning on utilizing some additional operating reserves in 2021/2022 to assist with the effects of reduced enrolment through the weighted moving averages (WMA); whereas, the goal is to reduce the Adjusted ASO to 3.15% by the end of 2022/2023 (potential Provincial cap).